 I began life as a quiet and respectful boy, but growing up my mom and dad practiced Voodoo and when our mother left us things began to go very bad for me.
 I became the leader of a gang.
 It brought me pleasure to start fights with the police and other gangs, and I felt powerful when it was one of my gang members who shot or killed someone.
 My community forced me to leave because I became so dangerous.

-I shouldn't be alive but God led me to Haiti Teen Challenge and my life is no longer the same.
+I shouldn't be alive, but God led me to Haiti Teen Challenge and my life is no longer the same.
 Jesus commands that, "Whoever wants to be my disciples must deny themselves and take up their cross and follow me."
 This is the path I now choose.

-Since I graduated I have been working with my brothers, Benedict, Peterson and Youbens, from HTC to bring calm to Bolosse, to restore our environment and to teach the kids a better way to live.
+Since I graduated I have been working with my brothers, Benedict, Peterson, and Youbens, from HTC, to bring calm to Bolosse, to restore our environment, and to teach the kids a better way to live.
 This year we began a partnership with a local pastor to start and run a school for children of gang leaders.
-Just like us they have been despised and rejected because of who they are, but now look at the smiles on their faces.
-They are learning to read and write and now they know are valuable and loved.
+Just like us, they have been despised and rejected because of who they are, but now look at the smiles on their faces.
+They are learning to read and write and now know they are valuable and loved.